Voluntary organisation

 Hospice Malta’s primary role was to provide and promote palliative care for persons suffering from end-of-life cancer and motor neuron disease.
 Throughout the years, as the awareness and the need for palliative care increased, Hospice Malta included other conditions within its mission statement so that presently, community-based services are also offered to patients suffering from end-of-life cardiac, respiratory, renal, liver diseases and most recently, Creutzfeldt Jacob disease and Multiple sclerosis.
 The possibility of including other end-of-life diseases is also being constantly reviewed.

-Hospice Malta, a registered NGO with the Commissioner for Voluntary Organizations (VO/0062), offers all of its services free of charge to patients in Malta and Gozo.
-The raison d’etre of Hospice Malta is guided by the philosophy and principles of palliative care as expounded by the WHO.
+Hospice Malta, a registered NGO with the Commissioner for Voluntary Organisations (VO/0062), offers all of its services free of charge to patients in Malta and Gozo.
+The raison d’être of Hospice Malta is guided by the philosophy and principles of palliative care as expounded by the WHO.

 For more information visit their website.